Find Grad Schools

 30 Yearly Graduations

 The 12th most popular school in the country for education majors who are seeking their graduate certificate is Mississippi State University.
 Roughly 22,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,110 per year, while in-state graduate students, on average, pay $9,110 per year.
-The education program at Mississippi State University awarded 30 graduate certificates during the 2020-2021 school year.
-Around 53% of these students were from an underrepresented racial-ethnic group, and 73% were women.
+The average in-state tuition for full-time undergraduates is $9,248 per year, while in-state graduate students, on average, pay $9,398 per year.
+During the most recent year for which we have data, 30 people received their graduate certificate in education from Mississippi State.
+About 77% of this group were women, and 49% were students from an underrepresented racial-ethnic group.

 #13